 It’s easy to let life happen to us, however I doubt any of us desire to just drift through life.
-Instead the secret to living a full and meaningful life is to live intentionally and on purpose.
+Instead, the secret to living a full and meaningful life is about living with intention and on purpose.

 Since quitting my 9-5 job, I’ve learned a lot about myself and the life that I would like to live.
 It made me realize that I didn’t want to return back to the corporate world.

 Instead, I took an even bigger risk and decided to turn my hobby-blog into a full-time job.
 I feel so fulfilled helping women overcome their money blocks so they can live their life on purpose.

 Once I took a step back and analyzed my life, it became clear what was most important to me and what values I held close to my heart.
 It’s allowed me to live intentionally which has made me a more positive and happier person.

 Choosing to live with intention can do wonders to help you live a more fulfilled and meaningful life.
 Today I’m sharing six steps with you on how you can start living with intention.

 - What I learned from my year-long shopping ban